RyanLeeLY/LYGuide/README.md

 # LYIntroduction
-LYIntroduction is an iOS class group that you can easily add Introduction Tutorial to your App or hint something important on the screen.
+LYIntroduction is an iOS class group that you can easily add Introduction Tutorials to your App or hint something important on the screen.

 ## Easy to use
 ```obj-c